Spanish immigration to Cuba: Early settlement

-Historical influence
+Cultural impact

-Language
+Cuban Spanish

 Spanish was brought to Cuba by the Spaniards.
 Cuban Spanish is most similar to, and originates largely from the Spanish spoken in the Canary Islands.
 Cuba owes much of its speech patterns and accent to the heavy Canarian migrations, of the 19th and early 20th centuries.
+The accent of La Palma is the closest of the Canary Island accents to the Cuban accent.
+Many Cubans settled in the United States after the revolution of 1959.
+Migration of other Spanish settlers (Asturians, Catalans, Castilians), and especially Galicians also occurred, but left less influence on the accent.

 Religion

 Cuba is traditionally a Catholic country.
 The Roman Catholic religion was brought to Cuba by Spanish colonialists at the beginning of the 16th century, is the most prevalent professed faith.
 After the revolution, Cuba became an officially atheistic state and restricted religious practice.
 Since the Fourth Cuban Communist Party Congress in 1991, restrictions have been eased and, according to the National Catholic Observer, direct challenges by state institutions to the right to religion have all but disappeared, though the church still faces restrictions of written and electronic communication, and can only accept donations from state-approved funding sources.
-The Roman Catholic Church is made up of the Cuban Catholic Bishops' Conference (COCC), led by Jaime Lucas Ortega y Alamino, Cardinal Archbishop of Havana.
+The Roman Catholic Church is made up of the Cuban Catholic Bishops' Conference (COCC), led by Juan García Rodríguez since 2016, Cardinal Archbishop of Havana.

 The Roman Catholic Church estimates that 60 percent of the population is Catholic.
 But the Catholic Church is subject to government restrictions, and it is not allowed to have its own schools or media.

 According to statistics, Catholics represent 71.79% of Havana's population, 69.24% Matanzas, 63.15% Camagüey and Santiago de Cuba having the lowest percentage of Catholics at 23.81%.